tymyrddin/purple/source/docs/foundations/disclaimer.md

 They offer ways of seeing.
 The [Satir Change Model](organisational-development/satir-change-model.md) makes the chaos phase of a transition visible and names it as structural rather than exceptional.
 [ChangeShop](change-management/what-it-is.md) makes the homeostatic resistance of organisations visible and names it as systemic rather than personal.
-[Problem-solving frameworks](problem-solving/index.rst) make the gap between desired state and currently perceived state visible, and can help name the problem as the normal starting condition rather than an anomaly.
+[Problem-solving frameworks](problem-solving/index.rst) make the gap between desired state and currently perceived state visible, and can help name the problem as the normal starting condition.

 Applied to security, these lenses change what gets looked at.
 They make the political layer of a security problem visible alongside the technical one.
 They make communication patterns visible as a factor in whether honest